 History of Ititser

-I started Ititser at around January 2012 to catalog what I learned during my tenure as E-Learning Specialist for Science and Mathematics in one of the largest textbook publishing house in the Philippines.
-I get to know how technologies like interactive games and tablet computer applications can aid in the learning experience of students.
-During this time, I have long list of topics that I would like to cover including the used of iPad and Flash games.
+I started Ititser at around January 2012 to catalog what I learned during my tenure as an Elearning Specialist for Science and Mathematics in one of the largest textbook publishing companies in the Philippines.
+I get to know how technologies like interactive games and tablet computer applications can aid in students' learning experience.

-Subsequent progress in my career has allowed me access to proprietary e-learning software and online courses that would allow me to expand my knowledge.
+Subsequent changes in my career have allowed me access to proprietary e-learning software and online courses that would enable me to expand my knowledge to elearning development for employee training instead of K-12 education.
+I also aggressively broaden my knowledge by obtaining books about elearning, online learning, and distance education, as well as enrolling to free online courses.
 Hence, I decided to expand the scope of Ititser to cover what I learn.

 The name Ititser

 The word titser is a Filipino word which means "teacher".
-If you notice the similarity in pronounciation, it is because the word titser is actually a direct loanword from English.
+If you notice the similarity in pronunciation, the word titser is a direct loanword from English.
 It's simply the word "teacher" being forced to spell using the spelling rules of Filipino language.
-The Filipino language contains many loanwords from Sanskrit, Malay, Chinese, Spanish, Arab and English languages, and titser happens to be one of those words borrowed from the English language.
+The Filipino language contains many loanwords from Sanskrit, Malay, Chinese, Spanish, Arab, and English languages, and titser happens to be one of those words borrowed from the English language.

 Who's the person behind Ititser

 The author and webmaster of Ititser is yours truly, Greten Vicke S. Estella.
-I'm a graduate of De La Salle University with Bachelor's Degree in Physics.
-Even though I didn't really practice teaching in actual school setup, I've been working in education-related industry for more than five years.
+I'm a graduate of De La Salle University with a Bachelor's Degree in Physics.
+Even though I didn't really practice teaching in actual school setup, I've been working in education-related industry for more than eight years.

-- two years in developing courseware materials for science and mathematics in a well-known IT school with several branches the Philippines
+- two years in developing courseware materials for science and mathematics in a well-known IT school with several branches all over the Philippines

-- more than two years in developing e-learning modules and interactive games as supplement to textbooks being published by one of the largest textbook publishing companies in the Philippines
+- more than two years in developing e-learning modules and interactive games as a supplement to textbooks published by one of the largest textbook publishing companies in the Philippines

-- more than three years experience in elearning development for industrial and corporate training
+- more than three years of experience in elearning development for industrial and corporate training